gauresh-bane/api-testing-framework/README.md

 # API Testing Framework

-A comprehensive APB�ing framework built with FastAPI and PyTest.
+A comprehensive APB´ing framework built with FastAPI and PyTest.
 This project includes a simple User Management API and a robust test automation suite.

 ## Features